Hydrotherapy and Physiotherapy

 Our enhanced physiotherapist service provides patients with a range of treatment options, including:

 - Manual therapies such as massage, range of motion (ROM), stretching and fascia release.

-- Electrotherapies such as transcutaneous electrical nerve stimulation (TENS) and pulsed electromagnetic field (PEMF) therapy.
+- Electrotherapies such as transcutaneous electrical nerve stimulation (TENS), neuromuscular electrical stimulation (NMES), laser therapy, and pulsed electromagnetic field (PEMF) therapy.

 - A range of different remedial exercises, compiled into a plan that is tailored specifically to a particular patient and is designed to help them improve their function and quality of life.